oaoutpost0/anenc/README.md

 ### Usage: Encrypt

-For encryption, public key is needed.
-However, this can be generated from private key.
+For encryption, the public key is needed.
+However, this can be generated from the corresponding private key.
-When rsa.Encrypt() runs, it will check if public key is available, if not, it will generate a public key to encrypt.
+When rsa.Encrypt() runs, it will check if the public key is available, if not, it will generate a public key to encrypt.

 ```go